AyeshaSiddique01/MeetBook/README.md

 # MeetBook
 Final project of EAD course, simple social media app.
-Entity Framework used is code first so just run following commands on Project Manager Console -> add-migration MyFirstMigration
+Entity Framework used in project is code first so just run following commands on Project Manager Console -> add-migration MyFirstMigration
 -> Update-Database
 To remove last migration run